IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ### 1:54.6.1 MHDS - Mobile Health Document Sharing

-Within a mobile infrastructure that is implementing the MHDS model:
+Within a RESTfull infrastructure that is implementing the MHDS model:
 * MHDS Document Registry will most likely be grouped with a Resource Notification Publisher because all publication events are submitted to the MHDS Document Registry.
 * MHDS Document Registry will likely be grouped with a Resource Notification Broker
-* A Document Consumer System, that implements the MHD Document Consumer, will most likely grouped the MHD Document Consumer with a Resource Notification Recipient.
+* The MHD Document Consumer will most likely be grouped with a Resource Notification Recipient.
 This grouping makes sense since the receiver of the notification is most likely the user of the information.
-* A Document Consumer System, that implements the MHD Document Consumer, will likely grouped the MHD Document Consumer with a Resource Notification Subscriber.
+* The MHD Document Consumer, will likely be grouped with a Resource Notification Subscriber.

 <a name="fig_MHDS"> </a>
 <figure>